deltachat/deltachat-pages/sk/help.md

 if you set a [signature text](#signature).

+### Na čo je dobré nastavenie „Odoslať kópiu sebe“?

+Sending a copy of your messages to yourself ensures that you receive your own messages on all devices.
+If you have multiple devices and don't turn it on, you see only the messages from other people, and the messages you send from the current device.

+Kópia sa odošle do priečinka Doručená pošta a potom sa presunie do priečinka DeltaChat; nie je vložená do priečinka „Odoslané“.
+Delta Chat *nikdy* nič neodovzdáva do priečinka "Odoslané", pretože by to znamenalo nahrať správu dvakrát (raz cez SMTP, a raz cez IMAP do priečinka Odoslané).

+Predvolené nastavenie pre kópia pre seba je "nie".

+### Prečo si môžem vybrať sledovanie priečinka „Odoslané“?

+Jediný dôvod, prečo chcete sledovať priečinok Odoslané, je, ak používate iný poštový program (napríklad Thunderbird) vedľa vašej aplikácie Delta Chat a chcete svoj MUA aby sa zúčastňoval chatových konverzácií.

+However, we recommend using the Delta Chat Desktop Client; you can download it on [get.delta.chat](https://get.delta.chat).
+The option to watch the "Sent" folder might go away in the future.
+It was introduced at a time where there was no Delta Chat Desktop client available on all platforms.

+### Prečo sa môžem rozhodnúť nesledovať priečinok DeltaChat?

+Niektorí ľudia používajú Delta Chat ako bežný e-mailový klient a chcú používať priečinok Doručená pošta pre ich mail, namiesto priečinku DeltaChat.
+Ak zakážete „Sledovať priečinok DeltaChat“, mali by ste tiež zakázať „presunúť chatové správy do DeltaChat“.
+V opačnom prípade nemusí odstraňovanie správ alebo nastavenia viacerých zariadení fungovať správne.

 ### Je Delta Chat kompatibilný s Protonmail / Tutanota / Criptext?

 - Yes and No.